Trump and states have broad powers to do 'extraordinary things' to contain the virus

 WASHINGTON — Many of the nation's mayors and governors are ordering schools, courthouses and even large public gatherings shut down, but where do they get the power to do that?

-"There's no question that states have very broad powers to do rather extraordinary things in public health emergencies," says Prof. Wendy Parmet, an expert on public health law at Northeastern University.
+"There's no question that states have very broad powers to do rather extraordinary things in public health emergencies," professor Wendy Parmet, an expert on public health law at Northeastern University, says.

 Trump plans to declare national emergency over coronavirusMarch 13, 202001:50